andycroll/andycroll.com/_posts/2022/2022-01-24-enqueue-jobs-quickly-with-sidekiq-bulk.md

 ## Why not?

-It is more usual that enqueuing lots of jobs does not occur during a web request from a customer.
-Thus your customers are not necessarily suffering through the much slower approach.
-However if you are enqueuing jobs on the command line or in scheduled tasks it’s now _your time_ you are wasting!
+You might, very sensibly, never enqueue huge numbers of jobs during a web request from a user, so why do we need to speed this up?
+Your customers are not necessarily suffering through the slower approach.
+However you are probably enqueuing jobs on the command line or in scheduled tasks so it’s now _your time_ you are wasting!

 The pre-6.3.0 version of the bulk API is a little fiddly and leaves space for you to make a mess of the method.
 I'd recommend updating to the latest version and using the `.perform_bulk` syntax.